wisebreeze/cv/src/markdown/en-US/terms.md

 # User Agreement

-**Last Updated**: July 29, 2025
+**Last Updated**: August 10, 2025
-**Effective Date**: July 29, 2025
+**Effective Date**: August 10, 2025

 ### 1. Scope & Acceptance
 1.1 This Agreement is a legal contract between you ("**User**") and **WiseBreeze** ("**we**," "**Developer**"), governing your use of the **CubeVisage** website (the "**Site**").
 1.2 **By accessing the Site, you irrevocably accept all terms herein and acknowledge that Chinese law governs this Agreement**.
 If you disagree, discontinue use immediately.
+1.3 **CubeVisage is not affiliated with Mojang Studio or Microsoft.**

 ### 2. Governing Law & Dispute Resolution
 2.1 **Applicable Law**: